News

 Nathan Ellis BBL Form Fuels CSK Playing XI IPL 2026 Spot Hopes

-Ellis has seven wickets from five matches of the tournament so far at nine RPO, showing strong leadership as captain of the Hurricanes.
-Despite a quiet IPL 2025, CSK retained him, thanks to his global T20 record, 93 BBL wickets at an average of 8.25 and 50 T20I scalps, which highlight he’s ready for death overs.
+Ellis has scalped seven wickets from five matches of the tournament so far at nine RPO, showing strong leadership as captain of the Hurricanes.
+Despite a quiet IPL 2025, CSK retained him, thanks to his global T20 record, including 93 BBL wickets at an average of 8.25 and 50 T20I scalps, which highlight that he’s ready for death overs.

 Ashwin’s Predicted CSK XI Locks Nathan Ellis In